tlakomy/egghead-aws-cdk-workshop/docs/1_hello_world_lambda.md

    _Is there a way for us to call this function?_

 5. Test the function using AWS Lambda Console.

-   _What happens if we change the implementation of the function in Console and then redeploy?_

 ## What we've learned so far: